derek-knox/Coding-For-Designers/Coding and Visual Design/Elements and Elements.md

 # Elements and Elements

 The elements of visual design are the *primitive* pieces of visual design.
 Though some may argue the exact list, we will use the one below.
 A related set of primitives are listed for coding though there is not a formal one-to-one mapping.
+A bunch of new terms are introduced here, but don't expect to grasp them all at once.
+We'll continually revisit each throughout the rest of this book.
+Don't be scared.

 <table>
   <tr>